 - Health Education as it pertains to Employment for consumers in training (basic hygiene, sleep hygiene, medication management, stress management, etc)

-Many behavioral health services, such as addictions assessments and counseling, can be done remotely.
+Many behavioral health services, such as addictions assessments and short-term counseling, can be done remotely.

 Questions about WTC's BHS Services?